lliont/lion32/README.md

 # lion32
 Lion FPGA CPU/Computer 32bit version

-This is the 32bit version of my 16bit Lion System.
+This is the 32bit version of my 16bit Lion System (lliont/lion32 repository).

 lionsys.sof and lionsys.jic are the files for configuration of a QMTech Cyclone V FPGA board for Lion32.